turingschool/curriculum/source/projects/eventmanager.markdown

 We have our template letter which we want to use for every attendee.
 It is important that we create a new copy of this letter for each attendee.
-If we change the original template all of the letters will show the first person's information.
+If we change the original template, they'd all have the same name!
+By making a copy and then changing the copy, we're sure everyone's name is unique.

 ```ruby
 template_letter = File.read "form_letter.html"